ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/edit-data-in-datasets.md

  Changes are tracked two ways in each data row:

--   Each data row contains information related to it's <xref:System.Data.DataRow.RowState%2A> (for example, <xref:System.Data.DataRowState>, <xref:System.Data.DataRowState>, <xref:System.Data.DataRowState>, or <xref:System.Data.DataRowState>).
+-   Each data row contains information related to its <xref:System.Data.DataRow.RowState%2A> (for example, <xref:System.Data.DataRowState>, <xref:System.Data.DataRowState>, <xref:System.Data.DataRowState>, or <xref:System.Data.DataRowState>).

--   Each changed data row contains multiple versions of that row (<xref:System.Data.DataRowVersion>), the original version (before changes), and the current version (after changes).
+-   Each changed data row contains multiple versions of that row (<xref:System.Data.DataRowVersion>), the original version (before changes) and the current version (after changes).
 During the period when a change is pending (the time when you can respond to the <xref:System.Data.DataTable.RowChanging> event), a third version — the proposed version— is available as well.

  The <xref:System.Data.DataSet.HasChanges%2A> method of a dataset returns `true` if changes have been made in the dataset.
 After determining that changed rows exist, you can call the `GetChanges` method of a <xref:System.Data.DataSet> or <xref:System.Data.DataTable> to return a set of changed rows.